sanity-io/sanity/packages/@sanity/webpack-integration/README.md

 # @sanity/webpack-integration

-Tools and modules required for making partisan (the part system) work with webpack
+Tools and modules required for making partisan (the part system) work with webpack.
+Note: currently only works with Webpack 1.

 ## Installing